RIGHT TO CHOOSE UPDATE FROM PSYCHIATRY-UK

 What is an appropriate healthcare provider?

 Any provider that is commissioned in England to provide the service that you are requesting.
-Psychiatry-UK holds a contract with an NHS Integrated Care Board (ICB) for adult ASD services, so can be chosen for the same service by any eligible patient registered with a GP in England.
+Psych-UK Ltd holds a contract with an NHS Integrated Care Board (ICB) for adult ASD services, so can be chosen for the same service by any eligible patient registered with a GP in England.

 How can I be referred?